Gabriel-Nunes/job_finder/README.md

 ## Highlights:

-#### Easy find and apply for a job.
+#### Easy to find and apply for a job.

 ![Demo](screenshots/get_job.gif)

-#### Bootstrap modals gives a fluid navigation and enhace the engagement.
+#### Bootstrap modals gives a fluid navigation and enhance the engagement.

-Search bar is easy to use and provide a wide search to quickly find books, users or authors.
+The search bar is easy to use and provide a wide search to quickly find books, users or authors.

 #### Profile area let the user manage his jobs easily.
 ![alt](screenshots/profile_area.png)